keyno63/idea-plugin-marp-native-preview/sample-slides.md

 # Native Marp Preview

-This deck is rendered inside IntelliJ by the plugin.
+The plugin renders this deck inside IntelliJ.

 ---